stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 In fact, yes.
-I did mine and you were like a very toned down version, [__BEN:__ Yeah.] and then we sounded the same, because the wonderful thing about when you export something as an MP3 is it cuts all of the tops and bottoms, and then there's compression so all of the volumes get equalised, and then everything sounds like everything else because of audio magic.
+I did mine and you were like a very toned down version, [__BEN:__ Yeah.] and then we sounded the same, because the wonderful thing about when you export something as an MP3 is it cuts all of the tops and bottoms, and then there's compression, so all of the volumes get equalised, and then everything sounds like everything else because of audio magic.

 #### BEN